Django in Sweden – Stockholm 1939 & 1948

 Became a professional jazz and dance band musicians already when she was 15 and came to be counted among the very best jazz violinists in the country.
 Started 1939 ” Svenska hotkvintetten ” with QHCF as a model.
 He appeared regularly until the early 1990s with his orchestra, usually with his wife Astrid Jäderström (Asta Jäder) as vocalist.
 He also made a notable comeback LP in 1980

-The top jazz activities were concentrated to Stockholm, and the number one jazz club was Nalen.
+The top Jazz activities were concentrated in Stockholm, and the number one Jazz Club was Nalen.
 In fact a dance saloon but with three stages, from where jazz was playing every night by the Swedish top musicians plus American guests such as Charlie Parker, Sonny Rollins, Stan Getz and many others.

 – I have owned the guitar for 15 yrs.
 What renewed my interest that it may be a “Django” guitar is when I discovered that Birger Steiner was also the name of his music store and lo it arrived there 2 weeks before Django hit Stockholm in 1939!
 The guitar is the real deal…some poorly repaired top cracks with old refinish, no zero fret, changed tuner buttons…has 5 top braces, not 4.
 Still plays…you get goosebumps when you hear it.
 The case is absolutely authentic and old.
 When I have a little spare time I will shoot some photos of both and send them to you. – Thanks for all your help in search of the Holy Grail.
 Stu.